rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-linux-cloud-server.md

 If these commands return a response, then the server is healthy and the issues are at the operating system level.
 Rackspace support will not be able to diagnose the problem further on Managed Infrastructure accounts.
 If the account is on the Managed Operations service level, create a support ticket and provide the troubleshooting that has been completed.

-If your server is not returning responses for any of the commands in the previous troubleshooting steps, open a Support and include all of the steps that you have attempted to expedite the issue.
+If your server is not returning responses for any of the commands in the previous troubleshooting steps, open a support ticket and include all of the steps that you have attempted to expedite the issue.